-■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3
+Return to Lecture Guide Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 Return to Chapter 3: Table of Contents

 Lecture Launcher 3.4 - Visual Agnosia: The Case of P.T.

 While in his thirties, patient P.T. had experienced a severe stroke that affected his left hemisphere; then, when in the hospital, he experienced another stroke that affected his right hemisphere.
 Although P.T. seemed to recover from some of the physical effects of the second stroke (e.g., dizziness, muscular weakness on the right side of his body), he still dragged his left leg slightly, but he was completely unaware of it.